 If no PINPad associated, system executes Associate PINPad with Device Alternate Flow (section 5.4.1).

 If PINPad is not successfully associated to device, system executes PINPad Association Fail Alternate Flow (section 5.4.2).
+NOTE: Not successful could be PINPad is busy with another device transaction or not functioning.
+Busy functionality is controlled by MRF, not Authorizer.

 If PINPad is successfully associated to device, system sends signature capture data to PINPad.